jitwei98/ARTSS/README.md

 1. If a tracked pixel switched between different lanes (labelled as different contours in step 2) more than X times in the span of Y frames, where X and Y are parameters that can be configured manually, send a HTTP request with the camera location to the Node RED API endpoint to broadcast the information.
 1. Visualize the motion path for each frame

+### Rules for flagging
+As the cameras used on our roads are static, we are able to set rules for flagging of dangerous driving behavoir.
+We do so by sectioning the road up into many lines "parallel" to the lanes in the road, and tracking how often and how quickly the tracked pixel (vehicle) moves between these lines.
+We can also use this method to determine lane positioning, and if the vehicle is centered in its lane.

 ### Node RED API
 1. Listen to HTTP request from the Python script(s)